MartianZoo/solarnet/README.md

 * It works!
 See the Issues tab for exceptions.
 I'm closing in on having 400 cards working, including most of each expansion but Turmoil.
 (Turmoil is totally feasible, just gnarly, and I'd like to put it off for a while.)

-* It's been a 1-person project for about 3 years, but I'd love to change that.
+* It's been a 1-person project for about three years now, but I'd love to change that.

 * What's the point?
 There is no point.
 It's just fun.

 ## Messing around with it?

 You totally can, but note: you will have a MUCH better time if you jump on the [discord](https://discord.com/invite/3vpKDktmde) and ask lots of questions.
-VERY few people have tried it yet who aren't me.
-Very little of this will be self-explanatory yet.
+Almost no one but me has tried to do much with it yet.
+It won't be self-explanatory (sorry).

 It is *supposed* to be as simple to get going as: